zrajna/indexed_gzip/README.md

 ## Performance

-A small [test script](benchmark_indexed_gzip.py) is included with `indexed_gzip`;
-this script compares the performance of the `IndexedGzipFile` class with the `gzip.GzipFile` class.
+A small [test script](indexed_gzip/tests/benchmark.py) is included with `indexed_gzip`; this script compares the performance of the `IndexedGzipFile` class with the `gzip.GzipFile` class.
 This script does the following:

+  1. Generates a test file.

-  1. Generates a specified number of seek locations, uniformly spaced throughout the input file.
+  2. Generates a specified number of seek locations, uniformly spaced throughout the test file.

-  2. Randomly shuffles these locations
+  3. Randomly shuffles these locations

-  3. Seeks to each location, and reads a chunk of data from the file.
+  4. Seeks to each location, and reads a chunk of data from the file.

 This plot shows the results of this test for a few compresed files of varying